 Discover the wider South Lakes region with its animal attractions, which make for great days out.
 South of Kendal, stroll through the reeds at the RSPB's Leighton Moss Nature Reserve or head south of Windermere for innovative bird-of-prey and reptile encounters at Predator Experience.
 Further afield, younger kids can get close to the animals at the Flookburgh Indoor and Outdoor Adventure Park.
 The South Lakes Safari Zoo continues to be dogged by controversy regarding its welfare standards.

 Heading north to Keswick and the Northern Lakes, enjoy family-friendly attractions including the famous Keswick Pencil Museum and the Puzzling Place, a small museum full of enough holograms and optical illusions to keep puzzlers of all ages entertained.
 On the shores of nearby Bassenthwaite, the Lake District Wildlife Park on Armathwaite Hall Estate has more than 100 species including zebra, gibbons and anaconda.

 Also close to Keswick, Whinlatter Forest Park is another great place for outdoor activities, with a second Go Ape course (see above).
 Pony-trekking is a great activity to try out in the North Lakes too: Foot Park Trekking Center by Lake Ullswater offers treks for over-5s.

 Out to the west, the beautifully restored Ravenglass and Eskdale Railway winds from the coastal town of Ravenglass through the Western Lakes to the region’s highest mountain.
-Further north along the coast, the area around the seaside port of Whitehaven also has a number of family-friendly attractions including seafaring tales at The Rum Story, exhibitions at The Beacon gallery and fishy fun at the Lake District Coast Aquarium at Mayport.
+Further north along the coast, the area around the seaside port of Whitehaven also has a number of family-friendly attractions including seafaring tales at The Rum Story, exhibitions at The Beacon Museum and fishy fun at the Lake District Coast Aquarium at Mayport.